core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 where:

-* The Pairwise Recipient Key is the AEAD key for receiving from endpoint X.
+* The Pairwise Recipient Key is the AEAD key for processing incoming messages from endpoint X.

-* The Pairwise Sender Key is the AEAD key for sending to endpoint X.
+* The Pairwise Sender Key is the AEAD key for processing outgoing messages addressed to endpoint X.

+* HKDF is the HKDF algorithm specified by Secret Derivation Algorithm from the Common Context (see {{ssec-common-context-dh-alg}}).

 * The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X.

 * The Recipient Key and the public key are from the Recipient Context associated to endpoint X.